IsaHu-dev/Film-Memory-Quiz-Night/README.md

   - The Film Memory Quiz Night web application was successfully tested and met all functional and usability requirements.
 During testing, the quiz consistently loaded questions and answers without errors, and users received immediate feedback with visual cues for correct and incorrect answers.

-  - The Film Memory Quiz Night web application was thoroughly tested across multiple major browsers, including Firefox, Safari, Microsoft Edge, and Chrome.
+  - The Film Memory Quiz Night web application was tested across multiple major browsers, including Firefox, Safari, Microsoft Edge, and Chrome.
 In all cases, the application performed seamlessly, with no significant differences in functionality or user experience.

   - The quiz loaded quickly, and all interactive elements, such as buttons, answer selections, and the display of image cards, worked consistently across these browsers.